HOW MUCH IS YOUR PEDESTRIAN ACCIDENT INJURY WORTH?

 FREE CONSULTATION · PAY NOTHING UPFRONT · OVER $200 MILLION RECOVERED · 98% CASE SUCCESS RATE

-What Makes Pedestrian Accidents Different Than Other Types of Accidents?
+What Makes Pedestrian Accidents in California Different Than Other Types of Accidents?

 Pedestrian accidents are unlike other types of accidents just because pedestrians have no protection in the case of an accident.
 Those who are riding in cars are in vehicles that weigh an average of at least 4,000 pounds and have not only seat belts but airbags to protect them.
 Even bicyclists typically have helmets to protect them.
 Meanwhile, pedestrians are completely defenseless and vulnerable in the event of someone else’s negligence in the circumstances in which most pedestrian accidents occur.